 - When you are ready to run your query, click the run button:

-- The metrics returned by your query appear in the Preview Table.
+- The metrics returned by your query appear in the Time Series table.

 - At any time, you can click Chart to see a visualization of the metrics.
 The chart area now displays a visualization of the selected metric.

 - If you want to apply an operator, click Add Operator to the right of the Filters field.
 A list of metric operators appears.
 Note that when you hover over an operator, a tool tip displays the Advanced Mode syntax and a description of the operator.

 - Choose an operator from the list.
 If you choose an operator that supports or requires arguments, you are prompted to supply them.
 Click the run button to run the updated query.

 The chart area updates to show your query results with the operator applied.

 - Apply additional operators to the query, as desired.

 You can specify up to six queries in the same Metrics tab.